 A VHT beamformee that transmits VHT Compressed Beamforming feedback shall include neither the VHT Compressed Beamforming Report information and nor the MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the VHT Compressed Beamforming Report information and any MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.

+A VHT beamformee that has transmitted a frame with the Steering Vector Sanctity subfield set to 1 to a Beamformer may transmit a feedback frame to the Beamformer that contains no VHT Compressed Beamforming Report field or MU Exclusive Beamforming Report field, for the purpose of communicating a Steering Vector Sanctity subfield value.

 The value of the Sounding Dialog Token Number subfield in the VHT MIMO Control field shall be set to the same value as the Sounding Dialog Token Number subfield in the Sounding Dialog Token field in the corresponding VHT NDP Announcement frame.